gnanasai5111/Nodejs/README.md

 3. Third Party Modules- Modules written by other developers that we can use in our application.

 ### Local Modules
--we use require method to use one module in other.
+-we use require method to load one module in other.

 ```
 syntax: require(filepath)